Top 5 Safety Tips for Manufacturing

 • Document everything to track the results and improve future meetings

-5. Cultivate a safe culture
+5. Cultivate a Safe Culture

-This will help create a safe culture.
 This means going beyond discussing safety and actually emphasizing worker well-being in the beliefs and values of your workforce.
 Creating this culture comes from assessing your current culture, determining what needs to be improved, and making safety a habit for every worker in your organization.

 Dodge Introduces a New Safety Solution